 Zicatela Beach in Puerto Escondido, Mexico, is famous for surfing.
 But what if you don’t surf?
 Playa Zicatela is definitely not a swimming beach for the casual beach-goer.

 So here are five ocean-related activities you can do on the cheap or for free in the Puerto Escondido area away from the surfing scene.
-(This is not an all inclusive list, it’s only what I personally know.)

 1. Playas Manzanillo & Angelito